 Celebrating a Good Night’s Sleep for Both You and Your Baby

 Dropping the night feed can take a bit of time and patience, but it’s an important step in helping your baby learn how to sleep through the night.
-By understanding your baby’s hunger cues, gradually reducing the amount of milk and number of feeds, and establishing a consistent bedtime routine, you can help make the transition smoother for both you and your baby.
+By understanding when to drop the night feed, your baby’s hunger cues, gradually reducing the amount of milk and number of feeds, and establishing a consistent bedtime routine, you can help make the transition smoother for both you and your baby.
 Remember to be patient and take care of yourself along the way.
 With these tips, you’ll be saying goodbye to those sleepless nights in no time.
 Have more questions?
-Book a Free Sleep Strategy Session with me and let’s chat about how I can help make this transition an easier one for you and your baby.
+Book a Free Child Sleep Evaluation Call with me and let’s chat about how I can help make this transition an easier one for you and your baby.
+I also encourage you to download my Getting Started Guide to help start establishing healthy sleep habits for your baby tonight.